Martin Truex Jr.: 2015: First Championship Four appearance

 Before the 2015 season, crew chief Todd Berrier was released and replaced with rookie crew chief Cole Pearn.

 Truex's season began on a high note.
 He led the most laps of the Sprint Unlimited (28 of 75).
 He led late, but after a late-race red flag period erased his five-second lead on Joey Logano, Truex lost his rhythm and finished second to Matt Kenseth.
 In a post-race interview, an emotional Truex said, "We needed this.
 The race was over once Kenseth pulled away from me.
 But we needed this.
 After the last year and a half that I've had this satisfies a lot."

-Truex continued his good momentum, finishing in the top-ten in fourteen of the first 15 races, including a runner-up at Las Vegas.
+Truex continued his good momentum, finishing in the top-ten in fourteen of the first fifteen races, including a runner-up at Las Vegas.
 His only poor finish during this period was a 29th-place finish at Bristol, seven laps down, after being swept up in a late-race accident.
-At Kansas, Truex led the most laps (95), but a late caution killed his chances as he slipped back to ninth on the last restart, and he was unable to make up enough ground to catch Jimmie Johnson.
+At Kansas, Truex led the most laps (95), but a late caution killed his chances as he slipped back to ninth on the final restart and he was unable to make up enough ground to catch Jimmie Johnson.

 At the Coca-Cola 600, Truex led the most laps (131 of 400), but with twenty laps to go, he had to make a late-race fuel stop and finished fifth.
 At Dover, Truex led the most laps again (131 of 405), but a poor restart caused him to slide back to seventh and cost him the race to Johnson.